William-Olson/cars-api/API.md

 Fetch a filtered list of cars via search parameters.

+Use this endpoint for faceted search or filtering functionality.

 **Query Parameters**

 - `limit` represents the maximum number of items to retrieve.